1 tbsp Sunflower oil

 - Pour in the water and place in the bay leaves.

-- Making the STOCK: Pressure cook the Beef with Bones, according to your pressure cookers instructions till tender.
+- Making the STOCK: Pressure cook the Beef with Bones in 7 cups of water, according to your pressure cookers instructions till tender.
 “I use the salton slow/pressure cooker and set mine high to 10.

 - Once pressure cooked, allow the steam to release before removing the lid.

-- In a large soup stock pot, pour all the bone broth, beef, 1 box of beef broth, shredded beets, cabbage, carrots and sugar.
+- NOW: In a large soup stock pot, pour all the bone broth, cut up stewing beef, shredded beets, cabbage, carrots and sugar.

 - Add in the tomato paste and simmer with 1 tsp of seasoning salt till vegetables are tender, roughly 10 mins.